-- iii.
-Specific medical information required for judicial review of medical care under Tex.
-Fam.
-Code § 266.007; - iv.
-Provision of medical records to DFPS Staff; and - v.
-Compliance with the Psychotropic Medication UtilizationParameters for Children and Youth in Texas Public Behavioral Health; - d.
-EBPs and promising practices, including: - i.
-For BH Providers, TF-CBT, PCIT, TBRI and CPP; - ii.
-For all other Providers, TIC, PTSD and Attention-Deficit/Hyperactivity Disorder (ADHD); - 14.
-Specific behavioral and physical health needs of the population, such as ADHD Covered Services for Members including reimbursement for ADHD and availability of follow-up care for Members who have been prescribed ADHD medications; and - 15.
-NEMT Services available to Members.
+- ii.
+For all other Providers, TIC, PTSD and Attention-Deficit/Hyperactivity Disorder (ADHD); and - 14.
+Specific behavioral and physical health needs of the population, such as ADHD Covered Services for Members including reimbursement for ADHD and availability of follow-up care for Members who have been prescribed ADHD medications.

-Training in all the topics above must be offered and made available within a reasonable time after the date the Provider begins providing services and in accordance with Section 2.5.3.7 of this Exhibit B, SOW.
+Training in all the topics above must be offered and made available within a reasonable time after the date the Provider begins providing services and in accordance with Section 2.5.3.7 of this Exhibit H, SOW.